Updated: August 3, 2022

 Get Hashtag Savvy

 How many hashtags are too many?
+While Instagram limits the number of hashtags to 30, you will need to decide whether or not to use all 30 on your posts.
 Too many can annoy followers.
 If you lose followers after posting a certain photo or post, take a peek at the hashtag usage.
-Generic hashtags are important so that folks can find your content and identify with it under certain hashtags.
+On the other hand, too few hashtags may limit how many new people discover your content.

 Outline Your Content Calendar

-In the same way you design a content calendar for a blog, an Instagram editorial calendar is set up similarly.
-Consider using Excel or Google Sheets, or whatever tool is best for you and outline:
+In the same way that you design a content calendar for a blog, an Instagram editorial calendar is set up similarly.
+Consider using Excel or Google Sheets, or whatever tool is best for you, and outline:

 - The type of content you want to publish: Got a review coming up for cat treats?
 What image will resonate with your followers and beckon potential new followers?